OpenEvalProject/evals/manuscripts/elife-60000/v2/manuscript.md

 ## Abstract

 The templating RNA is the core of the telomerase reverse transcriptase.
-In Saccharomyces cerevisiae , the complex life cycle and maturation of telomerase includes a cytoplasmic stage.
+In Saccharomyces cerevisiae, the complex life cycle and maturation of telomerase includes a cytoplasmic stage.
 However, timing and reason for this cytoplasmic passage are poorly understood.
 Here, we use inducible RNA tagging experiments to show that immediately after transcription, newly synthesized telomerase RNAs undergo one round of nucleo-cytoplasmic shuttling.
 Their export depends entirely on Crm1/Xpo1, whereas re-import is mediated by Kap122 plus redundant, kinetically less efficient import pathways.
 Strikingly, Mex67 is essential to stabilize newly transcribed RNA before Xpo1-mediated nuclear export.
-The results further show that the Sm 7 complex associates with and stabilizes the telomerase RNA in the cytoplasm and promotes its nuclear re-import.
+The results further show that the Sm7 complex associates with and stabilizes the telomerase RNA in the cytoplasm and promotes its nuclear re-import.
 Remarkably, after this cytoplasmic passage, the nuclear stability of telomerase RNA no longer depends on Mex67.
 These results underscore the utility of inducible RNA tagging and challenge current models of telomerase maturation.

 ## Introduction